nowickit-umich/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_TRACEPOINT.md

 ## Attachment

-There are three methods of attaching tracepoint programs, from oldest and least recommended to newest and most recommended, however, all methods have this first part in common.
+There are three methods of attaching tracepoint programs, from oldest and least recommended to newest and most recommended.
+However, all methods have this first part in common.

 We start by looking up the event ID in the `tracefs`.
 Inside the event directory is located a pseudo-file called `id`, so for `xdp_exception` that would be `/sys/kernel/tracing/events/xdp/xdp_exception/id`.
 When reading the file a decimal number is returned.